-In this video interview with EPM staff member Julia Stager, we discuss the question: There’s a lot of talk about mental health.
+In this video interview with former EPM staff member Julia (Stager) Mayo, we discuss the question: There’s a lot of talk about mental health.
 How do you see mental health as being related to spiritual attack?

 Randy: Mental health was around before people started looking into psychology and there was even such a word.
 In the Bible, you find people who are mentally healthy and unhealthy.
 A huge part of our unhealthiness is due to sin and the fact that we are sinners, though not all mental health issues are sinful.